-During these long winter nights, where there seems to be more darkness then daylight! it is very important to think about reviewing and improving your garden and shed security.
+During these long winter nights, where there is more darkness then daylight it is very important to think about reviewing and improving your garden and shed security.
 If someone can get into your garden easily without attracting attention it will give them more time to steal from you.

 Here are some top tips to make your garden your first line of defence against burglars.

 Build a plan from the front line.